Mihail Gheorghiu Bujor: World War I and Russian Revolution

-In Odessa, Bujor and Rakovsky organised the Romanian Committee for Social-Democratic Action, the latter leaving for Petrograd soon after.
+In Odesa, Bujor and Rakovsky organised the Romanian Committee for Social-Democratic Action, the latter leaving for Petrograd soon after.
 The committee, which also included socialists Ion Dic Dicescu, Alexandru Nicolau, and Alter Zalic, sought to mobilize the sizeable Romanian workers population in the region, many of them evacuated from Romania along with strategic factories in the wake of the German invasion.
-Bujor also maintained contact with the socialists in Iaşi, supplying them with printed manifestos, and in Odessa he organised a revolutionary armed battalion from local Romanian soldiers.
+Bujor also maintained contact with the socialists in Iași, supplying them with printed manifestos, and in Odessa he organised a revolutionary armed battalion from local Romanian soldiers.
 The committee requisitioned several Romanian vessels moored in Russian Black Sea ports and rechristened them with revolutionary names.
 Starting with September 5, 1917, the Committee headed by Bujor also began to print the newspaper Lupta ("The Struggle"), with the help of local revolutionaries.
 A more radical discourse was adopted, with calls for the extension of the Russian Revolution in Romania and the overthrow of the monarchy.
 However, the committee supported a bourgeois-democratic revolution rather than an outright socialist one, as Romania was seen as too backward for socialism to succeed.
 Generally, it was supportive of the Russian Provisional Government, not making clear differences between Mensheviks and Bolsheviks.

 After the October Revolution, Bujor, although reserved at first, sided with the Bolsheviks, and in December he left for Petrograd to meet the new leadership.
 The committee also changed its position towards communist revolution in Romania, considering it as both feasible and necessary.
 In February 1918 Bujor met Lenin, who appointed him a member in the High College for the Struggle against Counter-revolution in the South, a provisional military command.
-Together with Dicescu, he edited a collection of secret documents from the Russian diplomatic archives, exposing the negotiations between Romania and Entente predating the formers entry into war, as well as later French-Russian talks dismissing Romanian territorial claims.
-On January 10, 1918, the Odessa committee was transformed into the Romanian National Committee against the Counter-revolution in Romania, and Bujor was soon joined by Rakovsky.
+Together with Dicescu, he edited a collection of secret documents from the Russian diplomatic archives, exposing the negotiations between Romania and Entente predating the former's entry into war, as well as later French-Russian talks dismissing Romanian territorial claims.
+On January 10, 1918, the Odesa committee was transformed into the Romanian National Committee against the Counter-revolution in Romania, and Bujor was soon joined by Rakovsky.
 The committee decided to fight against the Romanian government, whom they considered to be controlled by the bourgeoisie and the landowners, and to help start a revolution inside the country.
-A Soviet offensive in Romanian-controlled Bessarabia was also prepared for late February, but the evolutions on the international scene prevented a major attack.
-After the signing of the Treaty of Brest-Litovsk and the occupation of Ukraine by the German Army, Bujor decided to remain in Odessa.
+A Soviet offensive in Romanian-controlled Bessarabia was also prepared for late February, but developments on the international scene prevented a major attack.
+After the signing of the Treaty of Brest-Litovsk and the occupation of Ukraine by the German Army, Bujor decided to remain in Odesa.
 Arrested by the Germans, he was handed over to the Whites, however he was soon set free after a successful Soviet counter-offensive liberated the city.
 In March 1919 he was appointed to the southern bureau of the newly founded Third International, and between May and June he served as People's Commissar for Foreign Affairs in the provisional government of the short-lived Bessarabian Soviet Socialist Republic.